Overland (magazine): Description

-Overland describes itself as "Australia’s only radical literary magazine", which publishes fiction, poetry, non-fiction and art.
+Overland describes itself as "Australia’s oldest radical literary magazine", which publishes fiction, poetry, non-fiction and art.
 It says it "continues to document lesser-known stories and histories [and] give a voice to those whose stories are otherwise marginalised, misrepresented or ignored, and point public debate in alternative directions".

 Its formats are a quarterly print journal (which publishes fiction, poetry and essays) and an online magazine containing daily cultural commentary and occasional fiction and poetry.
 It also "holds events, discussions and debates, hosts a number of major literary competitions, and runs a residency for under-represented writers".

 As of December 2019, the editors-in-chief are Evelyn Araluen and Jonathan Dunk, and it is published by a not-for-profit organisation.
 Its patron is Barry Jones.